Note: Keeper now offers dark web scans for Business and Enterprise accounts.

 The most basic version of LastPass is free.
 After a 30-day free trial, a Keeper subscription starts at $30/year.

 LastPass and Keeper both have efficient mobile apps that maintain the best qualities of their respective desktop applications.
 Overall, LastPass has a cleaner mobile interface.
-Plus, the Keeper app has a lime-green on grey color scheme, which some may find irritating.
+Plus, the Keeper app has a lime-green on grey color scheme, but you can change your color scheme if you want.

 Who Keeper Might Be Better For: